tapas4java/generator-ng-appgen/README.md

 * Create one or more skeleton files (javascript, LESS, html, spec etc) for the component type.
 * Update index.html and add the necessary `script` tags.
 * Update app.less and add the @import as needed.
-* For partials, update the app.js, adding the necessary route call if a route was entered in the generator prompts.
+* For templates, update the app.js, adding the necessary route call if a route was entered in the generator prompts.

-There are generators for `directive`,`partial`,`service`, `filter`, `module`, `controller` and `modal`.
+There are generators for `directive`, `template`, `service`, `filter`, `module`, `controller` and `modal`.

 Running a generator:

     yo ngappgen:directive my-awesome-directive
-    yo ngappgen:partial my-partial
+    yo ngappgen:template my-template
     yo ngappgen:service my-service
     yo ngappgen:service my-controller
     yo ngappgen:filter my-filter